The Thirty-Nine Steps

-The Thirty-Nine Steps is an adventure novel by Scottish author John Buchan.
-It was serialized in All-Story Weekly (5 – 12 June 1915) and Blackwood's Magazine (credited to "H de V.", July – September 1915) before being published in book form in October 1915 by William Blackwood and Sons, Edinburgh.
-It is the first of the five novels featuring Richard Hannay, an all-action hero with a stiff upper lip and a miraculous knack for getting himself out of tricky situations.
+The Thirty-Nine Steps is a 1915 adventure novel by the Scottish author John Buchan, first published by William Blackwood and Sons, Edinburgh.
+It was serialized in All-Story Weekly issues of 5 and 12 June 1915, and in Blackwood's Magazine (credited to "H. de V.") between July and September 1915, before being published in book form in October of that year.
+It is the first of five novels featuring Richard Hannay, an all-action hero with a stiff upper lip and a knack for getting himself out of tricky situations.

 The novel has been adapted many times, including several films and a long-running stage play.
-In 2003, the book was listed on the BBC's The Big Read poll of the UK's "best-loved novels."
+In 2003, the book was listed on the BBC's Big Read poll of Britain's "best-loved novels."